 This is a whole other subject, and I recommend you check the Additional Resources section at the back of this book and get the tools you need to master it.
-You'll also find a useful equity calculator to download back there.

 But suffice to say, paying off my house before I'm 70 does nothing to improve my life.
 Reinvesting the accumulated equity in my home plus the principal payments I'd otherwise waste does improve my life.
 It grows the pot and makes money while I sleep.